 Monetary and Fiscal Stability

 The central bank oversees the monetary system in accordance with Federal Law No. 10 of 1980, which mandates the central bank to enforce laws and regulations and propose policies that support the economic goal of stable prices and low unemployment.
-The central bank has its own board of directors and generally operates independently of the government, with no interference in the setting of interest rates or the printing of money, for example.
+The central bank has its own board of directors and generally operates independently of the government, with no interference in setting interest rates or printing money, for example.
 However, its institutional independence is somewhat constrained by government directives.

 Monetary stability